dubbha/ngmp/README.md

  - SharedModule store serving the authentication and user data
  - CoursesModule store is lazy-loaded as the module itself, serving the courses data
  - AuthService and UserService are now separated, using the store
+ - AuthGuard is now using the store
  - LoaderService using a combination of isLoading selectors
  - All the CoursesModule components are using the store selectors and actions
+ - CoursesService is using the store
+ - LoginComponent, HeaderComponent, BreadcrumbsComponent are using the store
- - @AutoUnsubscribe() decorator added to unsubscribe components on destroy, AOT ready
+ - @AutoUnsubscribe() decorator added to unsubscribe components on destroy, AOT-aware

 ## Branches
  - Task1.
 Webpack/Typescript/Angular Intro